Photo: Switzerland Cheese Marketing

 Want to give your friends and relatives a little insight into your adopted home?
-Two new books published this year should help them out.
+These books should help them out.

 Photo: Marco Antonio Torres

-Don't even try to go back to your native land for Christmas without stocking your suitcase with Swiss chocolate.
-Famous chocolate shops Sprüngli and Läderach have branches all over Switzerland – but expect queues the closer we get to Christmas.
+Don’t even try to go back to your native land for Christmas without stocking your suitcase with Swiss chocolate.
+Famous chocolate shops Sprüngli and Läderach have branches all over Switzerland – or try popular local chocolateries such as Auer in Geneva, Honold in Zurich and Blondel in Lausanne.
+But don't leave it too close to Christmas or queues will be out the door.

 If your family enjoys the annual tradition of coming to blows over a board game at Christmas, this year you can do it with added Swissness by climbing the Matterhorn or following cows up to the mountain pastures – all without leaving the comfort of the sofa.